-Research material is broadly divided into three categories; the telecommunications library (printed sources), Archives (original source documents) and visual media (photographs, films and videos).
+Our research material is broadly divided into three categories; the telecommunications reference library (printed sources), Archives (original source documents) and visual media (photographs, films and videos).

 Photographic, film and video collections

-Support cushions are availalbe for large books or for volumes with weak spines
+- Do use the available support cushions for large books or for volumes with weak spines

-Do not stack open volumes on top of one another
+- Don't stack open volumes on top of each another

-Individual documents should not be removed from registered files or other bundles of papers fastened together.
-Documents should be marked with a slip of paper and passed to a member of staff for copying
+- Individual documents should not be removed from files or other bundles of fastened papers.
+Mark any such pages with a slip of paper and ask one of the team to do the copy for you

-The first four photocopies on each visit are free of charge.
-Charges of 25p per monochrome copy and 55p per colour copy (not available on-site) apply for subsequent copies and will be donated to ChildLine, one of BT's strategic charity partners.
+- The first four photocopies on each visit are free of charge.
+Each page thereafter is 25p per monochrome copy.
+All our revenue is donated to ChildLine, one of BT's strategic charity partners